David Morris (Australian politician): Politics and Parliament

 In 2008, he voted in favour of the "Abortion Law Reform Act 2008" one of the few Liberal MP's to do so, he also became the Shadow Parliamentary Secretary for Local Government and in 2010 added Shadow Parliamentary Secretary for Environment and Climate Change to his responsibilities.

 Following the election of the Baillieu Government in 2010 Morris was appointed Parliamentary Secretary for Local Government and a member of the Privileges Committee of the Legislative Assembly and of the Parliament's Public Accounts and Estimates Committee.
 In February 2013 he was elected Chair of that Committee.

 In 2014, following the change of Government, Morris was appointed Shadow Minister for Finance by the new Opposition Leader, Matthew Guy, and was elected Deputy Chair of both the Legislative Assembly Privileges Committee and the Public Accounts and Estimates Committee.
 In 2017, after a minor re-shuffle of the Shadow Ministry he was appointed Shadow Minister for Local Government and Shadow Cabinet Secretary in addition to his existing responsibilities.

 In December 2021 Morris lost Liberal Party preselection for the 2022 Victorian state election to former Federal member for Dunkley Chris Crewther.
 He retired at the 2022 Victorian state election.

 Personal

-Morris is married to Linda and has three stepchildren, one of which is former federal MP Tim Wilson.
+Morris is married to Linda and has three stepchildren, one of which is federal MP Tim Wilson.

 In 2008 he walked the wartime route of the Kokoda Track.